 1. Go diving without being certified

-Neither Tim or I were scuba dive certified when we visited Saint Maarten (we are now since completing our dive certification in The Bahamas).
+Neither Tim or I were scuba dive certified when we visited Saint Maarten (we have since completed our dive certification in The Bahamas).
 But we wanted to give diving a try and SNUBA lets wanna-be divers get a taste.
 Instead of wearing your dive tank, the tanks float in a little raft and you are tethered to the raft and your dive buddy with a 20 foot air line.
 SNUBA allowed us to dive an old shipwreck up to a depth of 20 feet and get a feel for what it would be like to dive.

 SNUBA with SNUBA Sint Maarten is $80.
 SNUBA lasts about 2 hours total and is great for both cruise passengers and travelers to St. Maarten.

 Loterie Farm, close to the top of St. Maarten’s highest point Pic Paradis, is home to the Fly Zone Xtreme.
 How can we not do something with extreme in the name?
 In fact, we love the rush we get from this zip-line and obstacle course so much, we’ve done the course on three of our four trips to St. Maarten.
 It starts out with a bus ride up the mountain and immediately sends you sailing over the treetops to get your heart immediately racing.

 The Fly Zone Xtreme tour leaves Tuesday – Sunday at 10am, 12pm, and 2pm.
 Closed Mondays.
 Reservations are not accepted and the course is on a first come first serve basis, so get there early to guarantee your spot.
 The cost is €55 per person and you must be 18 years or older.
 The tours lasts 2 hours and you must wear close toed shoes.

 Irma Update: Loterie Farm was devastated by Irma and all activities were shut down.
 But Loterie Farm is rebuilding.
 Check their website for updates regularly about their progress.